Atomic Absorption Spectrometry: Flame, Graphite Furnace, Cold Vapour

 The classical optical chain is short.
 A hollow-cathode lamp emits the element's resonance lines.
 The beam passes through the atom cell (flame, graphite tube, or quartz vapour cell).
 A monochromator (usually a Czerny-Turner with a holographic grating) picks out the resonance line.
 A photomultiplier reads the intensity, and the absorbance follows.

-The hollow-cathode lamp surprises people.
+The hollow-cathode lamp is worth examining in detail.
 The cathode is made of the analyte element, filled with argon or neon at a few torr.
 Strike a few hundred volts across it, the fill gas ionises, ions sputter the cathode, and the sputtered atoms emit characteristic lines.
 One lamp per element is conventional, though multi-element lamps exist for combinations like Ca-Mg or Cu-Fe-Mn.
 Modern continuum-source instruments like the Analytik Jena ContrAA replace the HCL with a xenon arc, but most working benches in India still run the classical HCL design.

 The atomiser is what changes between AAS modes.
 Same lamp, same monochromator, same detector.
 Different way of turning a liquid sample into free gas-phase atoms.